May Queen (TV series): Synopsis

-Due to some tense events, Jang Do-Hyun starts to suspect that his wife's daughter was not killed by the butler 11 years ago and might turn out to be Hae Joo now.
+Due to some tense events, Jang Do-hyeon starts to suspect that his wife's daughter was not killed by the butler 11 years ago and might turn out to be Hae-ju now.
 So, he orders the butler to solve the problem.
-Chang Hee's father, the butler, kills Hae Joo's foster father instead when Chun Hong Chul puts himself between his daughter and the butler's stolen vehicle.
+Chang-hui's father, the butler, kills Hae-ju's foster father instead when Chun Hong-cheol puts himself between his daughter and the butler's stolen vehicle.

-Jang Do-Hyun takes over Haepoong Shipping Group through deceit and Kang San's grandfather is jailed unfairly.
+Jang Do-hyeon takes over Haepung Shipping Group through deceit and Kang San's grandfather is jailed unfairly.
 Kang San moves to America for further studies.
-Hae Joo's family also moves away from Ulsan to Geo-Jeh.
+Hae-ju's family also moves away from Ulsan to Geoje.

-The story takes a leap in time, 15 years later we see Hae Joo and Park Chang Hee as adults dating.
-Jang Do-Hyun starts showering respect and praises toward Chang Hee as he is now a Public Prosecutor, a strict one, in hopes that he will protect his company, CheonJi Group.
-Chang Hee's father, the often abused butler, dreams that one day his son will become the son-in-law of Jang Do-Hyun by marrying Jang Do-Hyun’s daughter, In Hwa.
+The story takes a leap in time, 15 years later we see Hae-ju and Park Chang-hui as adults dating.
+Jang Do-hyeon starts showering respect and praises toward Chang-hui as he is now a Public Prosecutor, a strict one, in hopes that he will protect his company, CheonJi Group.
+Chang-hui's father, the often abused butler, dreams that one day his son will become the son-in-law of Jang Do-hyeon by marrying Jang Do-hyeon's daughter, In Hwa.
 He is seen to be playing matchmaker too.

-Jang Do-Hyun’s company bags a contract with an American company which sends their Ship Inspector, Ryan Kang, to oversee the billions of Won project.
-He turns out to be Kang San who has a big idea for Jang Do-Hyun.
-He and Hae Joo met at a night club and when she attends an interview for CheonJi Group.
+Jang Do-hyeon's company bags a contract with an American company which sends their Ship Inspector, Ryan Kang, to oversee the billions of Won project.
+He turns out to be Kang San who has a big idea for Jang Do-hyeon.
+He and Hae-ju met at a night club and when she attends an interview for CheonJi Group.
 She and San work together after he reveals himself.
 They work together to build a new Azimuth Thruster, so that San can take his Grandfather's company back.
-But all their efforts are thwarted by Jang Do Hyun.
+But all their efforts are thwarted by Jang Do-hyeon.
 Meanwhile San loses his job, gets stabbed, and loses his grandfather, while Hae-joo struggles with her family poverty and her growing feelings towards Kang San.